 - EDU 478 Student Teaching (B-6)/Seminar (12 credits)

-This exciting opportunity allows students the ability to learn through hands-on experience with the support and mentorship of classroom teachers and college instructors.
+This exciting opportunity provides students the opportunity to learn through hands-on experiences, with the support and mentorship of classroom teachers and college instructors.

-Fieldwork: Students enrolled in the BSED Early Childhood/Childhood Education program are required to complete a minimum of 150 field experience hours prior to student teaching.
+Students enrolled in the B.S.Ed.
+Early Childhood/Childhood program are required to complete a minimum of 150 field experience hours, prior to student teaching.
 These field experience hours are embedded over several courses and must be completed prior to the culminating experience of student teaching.

-Student Teaching: This is the culmination of the educational preparation process.
-It is where students have the opportunity to utilize the knowledge and skills gained through coursework at Medaille College with the support of a classroom associate teacher and college supervisor.
-Medaille College student teachers participate in two, full-time eight-week student teaching placements.
+This is the culmination of the educational preparation process.
+It is where students have the opportunity to utilize the knowledge and skills gained through coursework at Medaille College, with the support of a classroom associate teacher and college supervisor.
+Medaille College student teachers participate in two full-time, eight-week teaching placements.